So, I’m back. I’ve had a wonderful time, doing most of the things we planned, and I took lots of photographs of which the best appear in this report.

-Here are some photographs from the Lapidarium, which I recommend visiting if you’re ever in Stuttgart.
+Here are some photographs from the lapidarium, which I recommend visiting if you’re ever in Stuttgart.

-The Lapidarium is notable for attractive women that you can stare at as much as you like.
 Here is the inscription for the statue in the last photograph above.

-After the Lapidarium we visited the Playing Card Museum, which was even more difficult to find, being downstairs in a multifunctional building also serving as community sports centre and junior school.
+After that we visited the Playing Card Museum, which was even more difficult to find, being downstairs in a multifunctional building also serving as community sports centre and junior school.
 All signage was in German.
 If you’re interested in the history of playing cards you’ll find better pictures on websites like this than anything I could have photographed, but I did snap this image of an old machine for printing cards.

 I wouldn’t list the Playing Card Museum as a Stuttgart highlight, but it was here that I obtained my first souvineer: a pack of Ganjifa (traditional Indian) cards.
 With rules in German, of course.

 Although I have no photographs from the museums, I do have some pictures of the town.
 First, some shots of the market square and its statue of Kepler.
-(The third photo below is taken from an upstairs window of the town museum).
+(The third photo is taken from an upstairs window of the town museum).